Council owned high rise - fire safety FAQs

 What are you doing as a result of the Grenfell Tower fire?

-We have conducted joint inspections with East Sussex Fire & Rescue Services (ESFRS) of our high rise blocks, prioritising all those with cladding.
+We have conducted joint inspections with East Sussex Fire & Rescue Services (ESFRS) of all our high rise blocks, prioritising all those with cladding.

 The council has also commissioned an independent survey to double check our buildings so we can provide tenants with extra assurance.